 Field Description Profile Details Profile Name Enter a name for this profile.
 Profile Description Enter a description for this profile.
 Allow Multiple Login Checking this option will allow multiple users to use the same captive portal login credentials created for this profile to login simultaneously.
-Allow Customized Account on Front Desk Checking this option enables front desk user to give customized account name to the captive portal users being created on this profile.
 Allow Batch Generation on Front Desk Checking this option enables front desk user to generate a batch of temporary captive portal users at one click.
 Session Idle Timeout Idle timeout for CP users generated for this profile.
 Show Alert Message on Login Page while Rest of Usage Time/Traffic Under Enter a value here in Hours/Days/MB/GB to get an alert message when usage time/traffic left reaches the desired limit.
 By default if 0 is entered it implies no alert message is required.

-Field Description Basic Limit by Duration Valid with Begin and End Time Limitations on Duration basis Basic Limit by Usage Maximum Usage Time When Basic Limit by Usage is toggled On, there will be three types of limiting users access by duration: Start While Account Created: Activate account when user is created Start While Account Login: Activate account when user first login using his credentials.
-Begin From: Activate account from this date Maximum Usage Traffic Maximum traffic user can use before his account expires.
+Field Description Basic Limit by Duration Valid with Begin and End Time Limitations on Duration basis Valid Begin There are 3 types of limiting user access by duration: • Start While Account Created: Activate account when user is created • Start While Account Login: Activate account when user first login using his credentials. • Begin From: Activate account from this date Allow frontdesk to modify duration Enabling this option enables frontdesk user to modify duration limits.
+Basic Limit by Usage Maximum Usage Time Maximum time user can stay logged in before their account expires.
+Maximum Usage Traffic Maximum traffic user can use before his account expires.
 Only inbound traffic shall be considered towards bandwidth usage.
-Allow Front Desk to Modify Usage Checking this option enables front desk user to modify usage limits.
+Allow frontdesk to modify duration Enabling this option enables frontdesk user to modify usage limits.
+Ticket Pricing Options Header Enable this option to set a header value for ticket.
+Customized Note Enable this option to display extra details on ticket like location.
+Time Stamp Enable this option to show the current time on tickets.
+Footer Enable this option to set a value for ticket footer like service provider name.
 Unit Price Set Price Enable the option to set the price for this billing profile.
 The price will be shown on the Captive Portal which is set the Captive Portal Type as Billing User Price Enter a price.
 Monetary Unit Select the Monetary Unit from drop down menu.
 The available options are from the Currency setting on Payment Gateway.